salahnomad/salahnomad.github.io/content/stories-wisdom/rooted-nomadism-philosophy/index.md

     - "cultural identity navigation"
     - "meaningful digital work"
   ia_short_answer: "Rooted Nomadism is a philosophy transforming cultural heritage from constraint to compass through two core laws: The Art of Being (cultivate inner roots through ancestral wisdom) and The Art of Moving (purposeful navigation creating value across cultures) for meaningful modern digital life."
-  usp_angle: "Transform cultural heritage from baggage to compass for authentic freedom in digital age"
+  usp_angle: "Transform cultural heritage from baggage to compass for authentic freedom in the digital age."
-  comparison_hook: "Moves beyond location independence to meaningful belonging in global world"
+  comparison_hook: "Moves beyond location independence to meaningful belonging in a global world."

+# --- STRUCTURED DATA & FRAMEWORKS ---
 structured_data:
   framework_type: "LifePhilosophy"
   difficulty: "All Levels"